 We have been translating all sorts of games since 2008, and we know how the best possible result is achieved.
 For mobile game translation, an important step is post-editing, which means the translators carefully proofreading the mobile game translation in its full context.

-Whether this is via screen shots or on an actual phone varies.
+Whether this is via screenshots or on an actual phone varies.
 However, this is the only bulletproof way to avoid misunderstandings and secure a precise and attractive translation of your mobile games.
 Few words are usually used in mobile game texts, and it is truly an art form to get a user-friendly end result with such limitations.
-Our mobile game translators are truly the artists at doing this, and they are available to translate into 60+ languages.
+Our mobile game translators are truly the artists at doing this, and they are available to translate into 80+ languages.

 Contact us now for a free quote or more information.